miyagawa/Dist-Milla/README.md

     Moose has been improved a lot for the past few years, and your development machine has got a much better CPU and SSD as well, hopefully.
-For me personally, with all of Milla plugins loaded, `dzil nop` takes roughly 1.5 second, which __I would say is acceptable__ since I only need to run it at a distribution creation time and release time.
+For me personally, with all of Milla plugins loaded, `milla nop` takes roughly 1.5 second, which __I would say is acceptable__ since I only need to run it at a distribution creation time and release time.
 More on that later.